appbaseio/Docs/content/docs/interactive/javascript.md

 ## Date Query

 Let's now do a date query to get houses that are available between certain dates.
-As per our data schema, we'll need to use `date_from` and `date_to` fields as our range.
+As per our mapping (aka data schema), we'll need to use `date_from` and `date_to` fields for querying by the date range.

-Here, we'll use appbase-js [`search()`](/javascript/api-reference.html#search) method to fire a <a href="https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-range-query.html" target="_blank">range query</a> with our field `name` and query values.
+Here, we'll use the appbase-js [`search()`](/javascript/api-reference.html#search) method to fire a <a href="https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-range-query.html" target="_blank">range query</a> with our field `name` and query values.

 <br/>